QUAFFquaff/Warehouse-Navigation-Application/manual/Developer Manual.md

 This function returns the shortest path between two locations.

+def allow_diagonal_movement()

+This function provide the option to allow diagonal movement.

 def brute_force()

-This function returns the result by using brute force algorithm. def greedy_nn()
+This function returns the result by using the brute force algorithm. def greedy_nn()

-This function returns the result by using greedy nearest neighbor algorithm.
+This function returns the result by using the greedy nearest neighbor algorithm.

 def SetRules()  -  void